LicenseGPT: A Fine-tuned Foundation Model for Publicly Available Dataset License Compliance: Study Design

 \subsection{Studied FMs}

-In our study, we selected 8 recent state-of-the-art legal FMs (that we disscussed in Section~\ref{sec:subsec:legal FMs}) with parameter sizes ranging from 6 billion to 13 billion.
+In our study, we selected eight recent state-of-the-art legal FMs (discussed in Section~\ref{sec:subsec:legal FMs}) with parameter sizes ranging from 6 billion to 13 billion.
 Since all the legal FMs required local hosting, we limited our selection to models with up to 13 billion parameters, excluding larger models.
+Notably, while LawGPT\_zh and LawGPT share similar names, they are distinct models: LawGPT\_zh is fine-tuned from ChatGLM-6B using LoRA 16-bit instruction tuning, whereas LawGPT is based on Chinese-LLaMA and underwent legal vocabulary expansion, large-scale pre-training on a legal corpus, and subsequent instruction fine-tuning.

 Additionally, we examined 3 state-of-the-art, general-purpose chat-tuned FMs, including ChatGPT-4, LLaMa-2, and Qwen-1.5, which we accessed through third-party APIs, to evaluate their performance in dataset license compliance analysis.
 Table~\ref{tab:StudiedFMs} lists the studied models along with their parameter sizes.